PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.platon.subscribe('syncing')

 `syncing` Subscribe to syncing events.
-This will return an object when the node is syncing and when its finished syncing will return FALSE.
+This will return an object when the node is syncing and when it's finished syncing will return FALSE.

 Method: